Menu

 • For Tokyo 2020, the Athletics Federation of Pakistan (AFP) sent Arshad on a two-month training period to Nanjing, China.
 However, the trip was cut short due to the outbreak of the Covid-19 pandemic.

-• His father stated that Arshad was not provided even a good training ground facility prior to Tokyo Olympics 2020.
+• His father stated that Arshad was not provided even a good training ground facility before the Tokyo Olympics 2020.
 He also revealed that Arshad underwent training in his own house’s courtyards and streets and did not receive any financial assistance from the Government of Pakistan after being qualified for the Olympics.
 He added that the expenses of sending Arshad to Multan, Faisalabad, and Lahore for practice were completely borne by him.

 • On 4 August 2021, he qualified for the men’s javelin throw event final of the 2020 Tokyo Olympics, becoming the first-ever Pakistani to qualify for the final of any track and field event in the history of the Olympics.
 [2]India Today His throw of 84.62 m secured him fifth rank at the Olympics; meanwhile, Neeraj Chopra won a gold medal at the Tokyo Olympics 2020 with a mark of 87.58 m and became the first Indian to win a gold medal in track and field.